miyagawa/plack-handbook/16_adding_jsonp_support_to_your_app.md

 }
 ```

-And then using Catalyst::Engine::PSGI and Plack::Builder, you can add a JSONP support to this controller.
+And then using Catalyst 5.8 with PSGI support and Plack::Builder, you can add a JSONP support to this controller.

 ```
 use MyApp;